TheAzziIzzuan/DigitalForensic-G31/README.md

 If you so happen to have your own, other .wsb files on your system that are identified, their risk analysis may pop up first before harmless.wsb's risk analysis, as identified .wsb files appear one by one.
 Just input 'A' to leave these .wsb files alone

-The user can choose one of three options, depending on what letter they input:
+- The user can choose one of three options, depending on what letter they input:
-A: Leave the .wsb as is.
+- A: Leave the .wsb as is.
 If they know for a fact it is harmless, for example
-Q: Sends the .wsb file to a quarantine folder, WSB_Quarantine, located on the C drive
+- Q: Sends the .wsb file to a quarantine folder, WSB_Quarantine, located on the C drive
-D: Completely removes the .wsb file
+- D: Completely removes the .wsb file

 ### Real-time detection
 The hunter is also capable of detecting .wsb files that are newly introduced while it is running.
-You can try this by creating a new .wsb file while it is running like so:
+You can try this by creating a new .wsb file while it is running on a second Powershell terminal, like so:
 ```powershell
 echo "<Configuration></Configuration>" > C:\Users\$env:USERPROFILE\Downloads\harmless2.wsb
 ```